hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 ![measure](/images/uploads/blog2020/measure.png)

 We can see that the precision is much better than recall, which means that the number of false positives (Other names that are detected as disease names) is not that high.
-Still, there is a lot of disease names that are indetectable by the model.
-It might be explained by the size of training dataset.
+Still, there is a lot of disease names that are undetectable by the model.
+It might be explained by the size of the training dataset.

 It is worth mentioning that this model is very sensitive to features choice.
 I recommend the reader to delete or add features of his choice to test the model.

-It is true that CRFs are well suited to named-entity recognition task, but other deep learning models have shown a better performance.

-RNNs architectures are known to be able to capture the dependence between input variables.
-LSTM deep learning models can be a good alternative to try.
+CRFs are indeed well suited to named-entity recognition task, but other deep learning models have shown a better performance.
+For example, RNNs architectures are known to be able to capture the dependence between input variables.
 Some recent works also include contextual embedding of words using attention (BERT, XLNet, etc.) which might boost model's performance.

+So, that’s it for today, I hope it helped you understand how to apply NER task to text annonymization and how to implement your CRFs model.
+Feel free to share the blog if you want to.

+You can find full code in my [GitHub page](https://github.com/hamzamassaoudi/CRF_NER)

 # Reference